WICG/attribution-reporting-api/AGGREGATE.md

   ]
 }
 ```

+Note: The version in the `.well-known` path may be updated in the future
+versions of the spec if the public key serving details change, especially in a
+backwards incompatible way.

 To limit the impact of a single compromised key, multiple keys (up to a small
 limit) can be provided.
 The browser should independently pick a key uniformly at